openframeworks/ofBook/20_intro_to_graphics/chapter.md

 Once again, we can play with turning off fill and changing line width.

 By now, we are masters of rectangles, circles, ellipses, lines and triangles.
 We also have a basic understanding for how to create digital brushes.
+In the next section, we will extend this knowledge into the realm of freeform shapes.

 **Extensions**

-- Use keypresses and some public variables to control parameters at runtime (transparency, brush width, etc.)
+1. Use keypresses and some public variables to control parameters at runtime (transparency, brush width, etc.)
-- Track the mouse position over time and use the distance it moves between frames to control parameters (brush width, color, offset, etc.)
+1. Track the mouse position over time and use the distance it moves between frames to control parameters (brush width, color, offset, etc.)
-- Create an erasure brush by drawing transparent black shapes
+1. Create an erasure brush by drawing transparent black shapes
-- Think about the ways we can change the brush color on-the-fly
+1. Think about the ways we can change the brush color on-the-fly

 #### 1.3 Saving Raster Graphics ####

-...
+Before we move on, why don't we add a couple lines of code to allow us to take a snapshot of our canvas?
+In the `keyPressed(...)` function, add the following at the end of our block of `if` statements:

+    else if (key == 's') {
+        glReadBuffer(GL_FRONT); // HACK: only needed on windows machines - may be fixed ofSaveScreen("savedScreenshot.png");
+    }

+[`ofSaveScreen(...)`](http://www.openframeworks.cc/documentation/utils/ofUtils.html#show_ofSaveScreen "ofSaveScreen Documentation Page") grabs the current screen and saves it to a file inside of our app's `/bin/data` folder with a filename we specify.
+So press the `s` key and check out "savedScreenshot.png."

-### 1.2 Freeform Shapes ###
+## 2. Brushes from Freeform Shapes ##

 In the last section we drew our graphics directly onto the screen.
-We were storing graphics (the brush strokes) as pixels, and therefore using [raster graphics](http://en.wikipedia.org/wiki/Raster_graphics "Raster Graphics Wiki").
-For this reason, it is hard for us to erase just the last brush stroke.
+We were storing graphics (the brush strokes) as pixels, and therefore working with [raster graphics](http://en.wikipedia.org/wiki/Raster_graphics "Raster Graphics Wiki").
+For this reason, it is hard for us to isolate and erase a single brush stroke.
 It also makes it hard for us to rescale graphics once they are drawn.
-In contrast, there is something called [vector graphics](http://en.wikipedia.org/wiki/Vector_graphics "Vector Graphics Wiki").
-With vector graphics, the graphics that we draw are stored as a list of geometric objects (also called geometric primitives) instead of pixel values.
+In contrast, [vector graphics](http://en.wikipedia.org/wiki/Vector_graphics "Vector Graphics Wiki") store graphics as a list of geometric objects (also called geometric primitives) instead of pixel values.
 Those objects can be modified after we "place" them on our screen.
 This allows us to erase or rescale a brush stroke with ease.
 Vector graphics are used most prominently with software Adobe Illustrator, Inkscape, etc.

 Why does any of that matter?
 We are moving into the territory of vector graphics by using freeform shapes in openFrameworks.
-We are going to be using structures that allow us to store and draw paths.
+We are going to be using structures that allow us to store and draw the path that the mouse takes on the screen.
+Then we are going to use play with those paths to create some brushes that do more than just trace out the cursor's movement.
+Finally, we will learn how to save our new vector graphics.

-#### 1.2a Hello Polyline ####
+### 2.1 Freeform Shapes ###

-Create a new project and call it something like PathBrush.
-Then say hello to [`ofPolyline`](http://www.openframeworks.cc/documentation/graphics/ofPolyline.html "ofPolyline Documentation Page"), who is about to become our buddy. `ofPolyline` is a data structure that allows us to store a series of sequential points and then draw them to create a line or shape.
-Like with `ofColor` and `ofVec2f`, `ofPolyline` gives us a bunch of handy helper functions to make life easier.
+Create a new project and call it "Polylines."
+Then say hello to our new buddy [`ofPolyline`](http://www.openframeworks.cc/documentation/graphics/ofPolyline.html "ofPolyline Documentation Page"). `ofPolyline` is a data structure that allows us to store a series of sequential points and then connect them to draw a line.
+Like with `ofColor` and `ofVec2f`, `ofPolyline` provides a bunch of handy helper methods to make life easier.

-How about we get acquainted with `ofPolyline` in the context of some code?
-Let's define three `ofPolylines` in the header file (.h):
+Let's get acquainted with `ofPolyline` in the context of some code.
+Define three `ofPolylines` in the header file (.h):

 	ofPolyline straightSegmentPolyline;
 	ofPolyline curvedSegmentPolyline;